isar/hive/README.md

 To close a box just call `box.close()`.
 Wipe the box from the face of the earth with `box.deleteFromDisk()`.

-> 🐝 When a bee finds a good source of nectar, it flies back to the hive and shows its friends where the nectar source is by doing a dance.
+> Bee fact: When a bee finds a good source of nectar, it flies back to the hive and shows its friends where the nectar source is by doing a dance.

 ### ✍️ Filling the Honeycomb: Inserting Data